recursal/ai-town-rwkv-proxy/README.md

 > PS: The code used here is not fully optimized, and there is definately lots of room to scale higher the bottlenecks (see low CPU usage)

 # Setup steps

+> Disclaimer: Currently it is not possible to run AI town 100% offline, as it requires
+> - convex for the api backend + vector DB
+> - openAI embeddings
+>
+> This project is to help put that a step closer, in running a full AI town locally on any modern device

 ## Step 1 - Setup AI town as per normal